 Loved this challenge, loved how my croissants turned out (especially the second batch), but I think it’s going to be a while before I make croissants again.
 I’m still wiping the flour off my face, the frustration off my frontal lobes, and the butter from my arteries.

 Tags: Almonds, baking, Black Pearl Ganache, Black Sesame, Cake, Chocolate, Dessert Wars, Entremet, feuilletine, Genoise, Ginger, Green, Green Tea, Matcha, Matcha Mousse, Pistachio, recipes, Sesame Seeds, Sponge Cake, Wasabi, white chocolate

 This should have been my St. Patrick’s Day entry.

 A few weeks ago I missed Valentine’s Day in the blogosphere, so the next post I put up, 2 weeks later, I proclaimed my official Valentine’s Day post because it was red and pink, why not?.
 As you can see, these cakes are mostly green, so wouldn’t they have been the most perfect Saint Patrick’s Day post?
 What other time of the year does green food dominate (going down and coming up – after too many green beers)?
-SO, *clearing throat*, today is my official Saint Patrick’s Day post, and even though I’m not Irish, I feel it’s my duty as a food blogger to recognize these holidays, especially the color coordinated ones.
-Yes, Lisa at Parsley, Sage, Desserts and Line Drives has rearranged holidays to suit her blogliness.
+SO, today is my official Saint Patrick’s Day post, and even though I’m not Irish, I feel it’s my duty as a food blogger to recognize these holidays, especially the color coordinated ones.
+Yes, Lisa at Parsley, Sage, and Sweet has rearranged the holidays to suit her bloginess.